 For every global company, attracting and holding onto the right kind of talent is as big a challenge as it is important to get it right.
 Especially for businesses with employees scattered around the world, it’s important to have a consistent presence and address employer branding from the inside out… but how?
 Read on.

 Take Vodafone, for example.
 When you’re in the business of connecting people, you really have to practise what you preach.
 So how do they, the world’s 2nd largest phone operator, dial up employee advocacy?
 You’re about to find out!
 I’ve had a chat with Kimberley Harcombe of Vodafone UK to get the inside scoop.
-Listen to the podcast interview on iTunes, SoundCloud or keep reading for a summary of our conversation.
+Listen to the podcast interview below, keep reading for a summary of our conversation and be sure to subscribe to the Employer Branding Podcast.

 What prompted Vodafone to launch an employee advocacy program?